bullet-db/bullet-bql/README.md

 and `tableFunction` is one of

     OUTER?
 EXPLODE ( expression ) AS identifier                                     explode a list to one column OUTER?
-EXPLODE ( expression ) AS ( identifier , identifier )                    explode a map a key and value column
+EXPLODE ( expression ) AS ( identifier , identifier )                    explode a map to a key and a value column

 and `stream` is one of